Artemis-Coder17/TraCar/README.md

 2. Tap **Share** (iOS) or **⋮ Menu → Install** (Android/Chrome)
 3. Tap **"Add to Home Screen"**
 4. Launch from your home screen for a full-screen, app-like experience

-> 💡 Use the same browser each time to keep your data persistent.

 ## 🙌 Credits